XML-Travelgate/xtg-content-articles-pub/docs/hotel/FAQ.md

 **How can I request a new Integration with another supplier?**

-Please contact your chosen supplier, negotiate a commercial contract and then fill in this [form](http://goo.gl/forms/WTGcUo3ztdOtlx8U2).
+Please contact your chosen supplier, negotiate a commercial contract with them and then fill in this [form](http://goo.gl/forms/WTGcUo3ztdOtlx8U2).
 We'll do the rest!

+**Can I split the rooms inside an <option> node and book each room separately?**

+The <option> node was created with the goal of guaranteeing that all rooms contained inside the option are bookable.
+If you need to book separate rooms, you must send us separate avail requests, one per room.

+**How many timeouts are there in XMLTravelgate?**
+There are two types of timeout - a general timeout and a supplier's time out.
+The first is for the request itself and the second refers to the request sent to each supplier.
+The general timeout is the sum of the supplier's timeout and our timeout and is defined in the body of the soap message.
+Instead, the supplier's timeout is the exclusive time while the supplier is given, the timeout is defined within the message rqXML.
+With all this data, the supplier's timeot should be slightly less than the whole timeout, a difference of 300 milliseconds is sufficient.
+We also have to respect the maximum timeout allowed by our systems according to the call type, see link http://tech.xmltravelgate.com/docs/hub/quotas.